leon0707/batch_processor/README.md

     t.join()
 ```

-This piece of code mimics 200 incomming requests that can be processed in batches whose size is 32.
-There are 2 workers.
+This piece of code generates discrete 200 incomming requests that can be processed in batches whose size is 32.
+There are 2 workers processing these requests.
 They take batches and double each integers in the batch, then return results in batches.